liatrio/backstage-plugin-autogov/README.md

 ## Dependencies

 The plugins will only look for Autogov results on repositories with the annotation `liatrio.com/autogov-status-file` set to `results`, or whatever the resulting policy output release asset file name is.
-It can only be overridden if from the default if allowed in the config.
+It can only be overridden from the default value if allowed in the config.

 The plugins will only display additional release contents if there is a release asset named according to the previously mentioned annotation or default file named `results`, and that file has `results` and `violations` objects formatted like the following: